10 must-know terms and components for search engine development

 4. The F-measure

 The F-measure, also known as the F-score or F1 score, is one way to judge or score search relevance.
 While there are multiple iterations of this, one common and simple formula for the F-measure is two divided by one over precision plus one over recall.

 In the above example, there are a variety of ways an untrained machine could mishandle the query.
-For instance, the user doesn’t want a bottle containing red water, they want a water bottle which is red.
+For instance, the user doesn’t want a bottle containing red water, they want a water bottle that is red.
 After training your search engine with enough accurate data, the machine will be able to identify content words and function words correctly.
-Good search engines can respond to queries written in a variety of ways, grammatically accurate or not, for example: water bottle with straw red, water bottle red with straw.
+Good search engines can respond to queries written in a variety of ways, grammatically accurate or not (e.g., water bottle with straw red, water bottle red with straw).

 Training your search engine to accurately identify different words and their functions requires a large amount of data.
 This data must be accurately labeled by trained human annotators.
 There are many reasons why human intervention is necessary for search engine training, but perhaps the most important is the subjective nature of language when it comes to search queries.